 Some of my students prefer a more in-depth lesson experience and decide to have 45 minute lessons – £24.
 In my experience, this is a great option for a more experienced student, or for someone who is keen to work in detail.

-I typically don’t recommend any longer than 45 minutes for an online lesson – Zoom fatigue is a real thing, and my experience is that the degree of concentration called upon for an online lesson is such that we don’t experience increased returns for the extra 15 minutes in an hour-long lesson.
+I typically don’t recommend any longer than 45 minutes for an online lesson – Zoom fatigue is a real thing, and my experience is that the degree of concentration called upon for an online lesson is such that most students don’t experience increased returns for the extra 15 minutes in an hour-long lesson.
+However, if you’re an intermediate or upwards player and you’re used to online working, you are likely to find the hour-long lesson just fine.